 How to visit the Jardin des Tuileries Christmas Market

 The closest metro stations are Tuileries (line 1) and Concorde (line 1, 8 & 12).
-Open from November the 14th 2019 up until the 5th of January 2020, the market is held in the Jardin des Tuileries in the 1st arrondissement of the city.
+In 2019, the market was open from November the 14th 2019 up until the 5th of January 2020, and the market was held in the Jardin des Tuileries in the 1st arrondissement of the city.
 Entrances to the market can be found at various points around the park; along Rue de Rivoli, at Place de la Concorde, and in the park itself to name but a few.

 Entrance is free, although you’ll have to pay for the rides and, of course, the ice rink.
 The Christmas fair is held in exactly the same place as the summer fair of the Jardin des Tuileries.
 Nearby, you’ll find tourist favourites such as Rue de Rivoli, Palais Royal (home to the Colonnes de Buren), and the Louvre Museum.